 Head of School

 Miss Nicole Chapman- BA (Hons) QTS

-Hadlow Primary School is a very special place to work and I am so proud to be able to lead the school within my role.
-Becoming Head of School in 2019 was an easy decision for me; the children, families, staff and wider community make coming to school a blessing and a privilege.
+Hadlow Primary School is a very special place to work and I am so proud to be able to call myself a leader within this wonderful school.
+After several years of being a Deputy Headteacher, stepping up to Head of School in 2019 was an easy decision for me; the children, families, staff and wider community make coming to school a blessing and a privilege.
 Our children fly through the school gate every morning, happy and eager to learn, which is testament to the world-class team that are on site.
 The staff go above and beyond to ensure that every child in their care is safe, happy and valued, which in turn, leads to great progress and success for all.
-In addition to my leadership responsibility, I maintain a teaching role so that I am able to build and sustain great relationships with every child and family during their time at Hadlow Primary.
 Every day is new and exciting and I could not see myself working anywhere else.